AdobeXD/plugin-samples/reference/ui/elements/buttons.md

 The remainder of the buttons are rendered in flex containers (see [Flexbox layout](../layout/flex.md)).
 When rendered within flex containers, buttons will respect the stretching and positioning, but by default buttons will shrink to fit their textual content.

-If you need a specific width, you can assign a `width` style, but it is important to be aware that widgets render with different metrics on macOS and Windows.
+If you need a specific width, you can assign a `width` style, but it is important to be aware that elements render with different metrics on macOS and Windows.

 ## Guidelines